 Indica and Sativa

-Marijuana is usually categorised into two categories: indica and sativa.
-This is essential information to anyone who is growing marijuana or medicating with it.
-Given the difference in the two varieties’ growth patterns, look, and differing effects, it could even be said that these are two completely different species of marijuana.
+Weed is usually categorised into two categories: indica and sativa.
+This is essential information to anyone who is growing cannabis or medicating with it.
+Given the difference in the two varieties’ growth patterns, look, and differing effects, it could even be said that these are two completely different species of cannabis.
 They are there to medicate different things and provide completely different physical and cerebral effects.

 The indica plant is short and stocky, while the sativa plant is taller and thinner.
 This is the main identifiable aesthetic difference between the indica and sativa varieties of cannabis.
 In the garden, indicas tend to look more bushy while sativas look much more like small trees.

 Pure sativa strains are very rare and next to impossible to find on the market.
 Most of the strains available on the market these days, whether for sale as a seed or as cannabis products, are hybrid strains.
 This means that they were made as a result of crossing indica varieties with sativa varieties.
 The effects vary greatly between the two, with indica being more of a physical high and sativa being an uplifting cerebral high.
 They are used to medicate different things and induce different experiences.

 The next most important thing to know about your cannabis plant is whether it is male or female.
 This is important because one of these produces the buds that you smoke and the other one does not.
 From a regular bunch of seeds, some of the plants will come to be male and some of them will come to be female.
 It is the male plant that pollinates the female plant to begin a process of seed production.
 But the unpollinated female plant grows into the beautiful bud-heavy plants that you see in a cannabis plantation.